-Income and Asset Building is the Agency's fourth priority.
-The top three subcategories this year were finding more information on how to access financial resources, information on how to access credit counseling, and more education on how to build assets.
+Income and Asset Building is the Agency's fifth priority.
+The top three subcategories this year were finding more information on how to access financial resources, anonymous and confidential budget counseling, and more education on how to build assets.
 Income and Asset building has been deemed a family level need for Big Sandy Area Community Action Program.